 Gleim includes over 450 in-depth video lectures by several leading professors.
 Professors combine the lectures with anecdotes and onscreen examples for an experience similar to a university accounting class.
 The Surgent CPA review offers a large number of PowerPoint presentation style videos, simultaneously showing the presenter and presentation slides.

-Gleim offers two types of practice exams: a full-length, realistic CPA Exam rehearsal and unlimited customizable practice exams.
+Gleim offers two types of practice exams: full length, realistic CPA Mock Exams and unlimited customizable practice exams.
 While Surgent offers unlimited practice tests, the simulations do not accurately reflect the AICPA exhibits, workspace, or authoritative literature.
 Gleim also makes sure every facet of its practice test interface looks and works just like the one you’ll see at Prometric when you sit for the real CPA Exam.

 Gleim CPA Review includes three types of support: Personal Counselors who help you set a study plan, encourage you to stay on track, and guide you through your exam process; Accounting Experts to help you with questions regarding the material and continually update material to ensure it is always clear, concise, and accurate; and technical support staff who offer assistance with course set up and troubleshoot any errors you encounter during your CPA Exam study time.
 Surgent CPA does include support, but it is limited to three 30-minute sessions with a Success Coach and four hours of virtual tutoring.